 The short-term effects of sleep deprivation include tiredness, lethargy, fatigue, irritability, and memory difficulties, to name but a few.

 However, it is believed that these are short-lived, and the average body can quickly recover without any long-term problems.

 The question is, Is this true?

-Regular short sleep duration, less than 7 hours per night, is associated with greater likelihoods of obesity, high blood pressure, diabetes, coronary heart disease, stroke, frequent mental distress, and death.
+However, regular short sleep durations, (less than 7 hours per night), are associated with a greater likelihood of obesity, high blood pressure, diabetes, coronary heart disease, stroke, frequent mental distress, and death.